FuelLabs/fuels-rs/docs/src/wallets/test-wallets.md

 {{#include ../../../examples/wallets/src/lib.rs:custom_assets_wallet}}
 ```

->**Note** In this case you need to specify also the base asset and the corresponding number of
+>**Note** In this case, you need to specify also the base asset and the corresponding number of
->coins and coint amount
+>coins and coin amount

 ## Setting up assets